juju-solutions/bundle-apache-ingest-kafka/README.md

 Deploy this bundle using juju-quickstart:

-    juju quickstart apache-ingest-kafka
+    juju quickstart apache-ingestion-kafka

-See `juju quickstart --help` for deployment options, including machine constraints and how to deploy a locally modified version of the `apache-ingestion-flume` bundle.yaml.
+See `juju quickstart --help` for deployment options, including machine constraints and how to deploy a locally modified version of `bundle.yaml`.

 ## Configuration